-My daily lock-down walks have revealed a previously unappreciated artistic side of my neighbourhood.
+My daily lockdown walks revealed a previously unappreciated artistic side of my neighbourhood.

-I’ve discovered how much street art we have in eastern Wellington – something I’ve never noticed or appreciated before.
+I discovered how much street art we have in eastern Wellington – something I’d never noticed or appreciated before.
 Most of it depicts local flora, fauna, scenery and wildlife.
 Some of it is by professional artists, and some of it is simply vernacular – home owners adorning their castle in their own personal way.
-These colourful displays have certainly brightened up life in lock-down.
+These colourful displays certainly brightened up life during COVID19 lockdowns.

 The works were carried out at different times and some of them are showing signs of wear and tear, thanks to our extreme marine environment, which takes its toll.
 But this only adds to their character!

 Here is a small selection of my discoveries.
 I have erased house numbers in one or two photos, to preserve the privacy of residents.